Memory Loss from Traumatic Brain Injuries

 Contact a Head Injury Lawyer in New York

 A traumatic brain injury can lead to serious practical and financial concerns, especially if the victim is no longer able to work.
 However, the person or party at fault for the head injury may be obligated to cover your treatment expenses and other related damages.
-For more information about how to prepare your case, contact a lawyer from Hach & Rose, LLP, today by calling (212) 779-0057.
+For more information about how to prepare your case, contact a personal injury lawyer from Hach & Rose, LLP, today by calling (212) 779-0057.